 Sickle Cell Disease: Aplastic Crisis

 If a person with sickle cell disease is infected with parvovirus, the virus that causes fifth disease in children, an aplastic crisis may develop.
-Bone marrow suddenly stops producing red blood cells, resulting in sudden and severe anemia.
+Bone marrow suddenly stops producing red blood cells, which results in sudden and severe anemia.
 During this time, a person will often feel tired, have pale skin, and be short of breath.
-In severe cases, aplastic anemia can lead to death if the person is not promptly treated with blood transfusions.

 Most aplastic crises occur in children.
-This condition only occurs once in any given individual.
+This condition only occurs once in any person.

 eMedicineHealth Medical Reference from Healthwise